gaultier/blog/optimization-tales-cockroachdb-part4-slow-list-users.md

 Otherwise, in case of the `full` case, we keep the `DISTINCT`: `SELECT DISTINCT * from identities WHERE ...
 JOIN <a million tables>`.

 Alternative, suboptimal fix: instead of using the whole row for `DISTINCT`, we could make it look at only one column, e.g. `DISTINCT ON id`.
 That makes `DISTINCT` faster.
-But what is even faster than that is no `DISTINCT` at all when it's not needed.
+But what is even faster than that, is no `DISTINCT` at all, when it's not needed.

 As the official [docs](https://www.cockroachlabs.com/docs/v26.2/performance-best-practices-overview.html#avoid-select-distinct-for-large-tables) put it: